Publish 21 April 2022

 Your dream team of specialists will have expertise in dermatology, rheumatology, and immunology.
 Because the disease can affect different organs, other specialists might assist.

 The male hormone DHEA (dehydroepiandrosterone), produced in the adrenal glands, may reduce the need for prescription of topical steroids like prednisone.
-Limit use of these prescription steroids to the minimum duration that is necessary.
+Limit the use of these prescription steroids to the minimum necessary duration.
 Many side effects tend to outweigh the benefits.

 Patients undergoing such procedures should take a disease-modifying agent, such as an antimalarial drug, to prevent the Koebner phenomenon.
 [1] The Koebner phenomenon, first described in 1876 by Heinrich Koebner, is the appearance of new skin lesions on previously unaffected skin secondary to trauma.
 [2] A rheumatologist may prescribe synthetic disease-modifying anti-rheumatic drugs (DMARDs) and novel biologic therapies.
 [3]